-Professor Grinstein is a member of the Editorial Review Board of the Journal of Marketing and the Journal of International Marketing, and a former Associate Editor for the European Journal of Marketing.
-He is also a reviewer for a variety of leading marketing journals such as the Journal of Marketing Research, International Journal of Research in Marketing, Journal of Consumer Psychology, and the Journal of Service Research.
+Professor Grinstein is a member of the Editorial Review Board of the Journal of Marketing and the Journal of International Marketing, an Associate Editor for the Journal of International Marketing, and a former Associate Editor for the European Journal of Marketing.
+He is also a reviewer for a variety of leading marketing journals such as the Journal of Marketing Research, International Journal of Research in Marketing, the Journal of Consumer Psychology, and the Journal of Service Research.

 Awards & Recognition

 - 2020 Thomas C. Kinnear Award for outstanding article in Journal of Public Policy & Marketing: The Thomas C. Kinnear Award honors articles that make the most significant contribution to the understanding of marketing and public policy issues within a three-year time period.

 - 2018-2021 Thomas E. Moore Faculty Fellowship, Fellowship, D’Amore-McKim School of Business, Northeastern University